 NEW: Drumming with the Chuck Foster Orchestra in the Forties.
 Harry Brabec’s remembrances of working with this band and its members, with a link to the amusing, last-surviving 1940s video soundie of the Chuck Foster Orchestra on YouTube.

 • Harry Brabec, Humorist.
-“Anything for a laugh” could have been his motto.
-Get your laugh for the day in this excerpt from The Drummer Drives!
-Includes four “silly Harry” photos and stories guaranteed to bring a chuckle.
+“Anything for a laugh” could have been Harry’s motto.
+Get your laugh for the day in this excerpt from The Drummer Drives! book, with four “silly Harry” photos and stories guaranteed to bring a chuckle.

 • Life is Like a Baseball Game.
 Which Inning Are You in Now?
 This article reflects on Barbara’s father’s love for baseball and the Chicago White Sox.
 Includes stats of their World Series wins and related stories and photos.

 • Life Wisdom from Yogi Berra.
 Wondrous things can happen each time you take a step in a new direction.

 • My Father’s Garage.
 Barbara remembers the legacy of her father, a farmer-turned-mechanic in the fifties, and his entrepreneurial spirit in building a home and business in the small farming community of Buckley, Illinois.
 Includes five photos.